 4. Cream (Often Called “English Cream”)

-While beautiful and well-known in puppy houses, very mild coats may not meet strict show standards beneath the American Kennel Club recommendations.
+While beautiful and well-known in puppy houses, very mild coats may not meet strict show standards below the American Kennel Club’s recommendations.

 5. Red / Mahogany / Fox-Red Golden Retrievers

-Red or fox-red Golden Retrievers have deep, coppery coats that may resemble an Irish Setter’s tone.
-These are less common in show traces, however frequently seem in location or searching traces due to exceptional breeding desires.
+Red or fox-red golden retrievers have deep, coppery coats that may resemble an Irish setter’s tone.
+These are less common in show traces, however, and frequently seem in location or searching traces due to exceptional breeding desires.

-They aren’t officially recognized as a separate shade class by the use of the American Kennel Club, but remain purebred Goldens if lineage is documented.
+They aren’t officially recognized as a separate shade class by the American Kennel Club, but remain purebred Goldens if lineage is documented.

-Fun truth: Occasionally, unusual pigmentation anomalies (collectively with temporarily green-tinted dogs from beginning fluids) make headlines; however, those aren’t the right coat colors.
+Fun truth: Occasionally, unusual pigmentation anomalies (collectively with temporarily green-tinted dogs from bleeding fluids) make headlines; however, those aren’t the right coat colors.

 Genetics Behind Golden Retriever Coat Colors